lucyamy/LapX9C10X/README.md

 -------------
 void begin(int);
 ----------------
 This must be called before using any other function.
-If called with no argument, it sets the wiper to 99 – the maximum.
-If called with any negative value, it sets the wiper to 0 – the minimum.
+If called with no argument, it forces the wiper to 99 â€“ the maximum.
+If called with any negative value, it forces the wiper to 0 â€“ the minimum.
 Any value from 0-99 tells **LapX9C10X** to assume the power up value to be that number, and it will not change it.
 Use this with care, as if you give it an incorrect value, all operations you then perform will also be incorrect.

 void set(int wiper);
 --------------